 If you are a science hobbyist, you may have come across the popular credit card-sized computer by the name Raspberry Pi.
-The tiny single-board PC is revered for packing a capable computing system in an extremely portable form factor, which is just what you need to build robots and compact gadgets.
+This tiny single-board PC is revered for packing a capable computing system in an extremely portable form factor, which is just what you need to build robots and compact gadgets.

 The Raspberry Foundation has just released the fourth edition of the series – the Raspberry Pi 4.
 The initial model is hailed as Raspberry Pi 4 Model B; it comes with a host of features that may entice you enough to get you to buy one for your next project.
 You might even use it as a replacement for your desktop PC.

 Let’s dive in to some of its most striking features.

 Dual monitor support, at resolutions up to 4K (3840 x 2160)